Goalsum/TataruBook/docs/quick_start.md

 If there are many different currencies in use, you need to set up different external accounts by different currencies.
 The interest account is named `Gil interest` for this reason: if other currencies are added later, the external accounts corresponding to the interest in the other currencies can be distinguished from `Gil interest`.
 Of course, if you only use one currency, you don't need to take this into account.
 {: .notice}

-TataruBook has additional statistics for interest, and in order to take advantage of these, interest accounts need to be added to the [interest_accounts]({{ site.baseurl }}/tables_and_views.html#interest_accounts) table:
+TataruBook can calculate actual interest rate for each account.
+In order to perform that, interest accounts need to be added to the [interest_accounts]({{ site.baseurl }}/tables_and_views.html#interest_accounts) table:

 ~~~
 tatarubook insert accounting.db interest_accounts "Gil interest"